 Managers not doing their jobs

+Ohos is about navigating conflict with better data.
 Just because it is anonymous doesn't mean it doesn't hurt when we get tough feedback.
 In its quest for harmony in the workplace, some HR departments have worked so hard to eliminate conflict that we've forgotten how to have tough discussions.
 Development and progress is about change, and change is inevitably about conflict.
-We are not about avoiding conflict, we are about navigating conflict with better data.
+Providing more information and feedback from multiple sources makes the need for change easier.

+We are about visibility and clarity.
 We do not run our system though anything other than smart mathematics.
 You cannot skew the data, you cannot manipulate the data.
 Individuals see the greatest level of granularity when it comes to how they are being given feedback and how they show up as raters.
-There is NOTHING about an individual's feedback or activity that a manager can see that they cannot.
+There is NOTHING about an individual's feedback or activity that a manager can see that the individual cannot.
 Managers do not deserve to see more of your feedback than individuals do.
-While they may see it for more people and the team aggregates, they see more breadth, not depth.